fairdataihub/FAIRshare/README.md

 # electron-vue3-flask Template

 This is a template that creates an Electron application with a Flask backend and uses Vue3 and TailwindCSS ([optional](#removing-tailwindcss)) for the frontend.
+Your backend api will be using Flask-RESTX for easier API development and automatic Swagger documentation.
 At the current time, this application template uses Electron.js version 13.0+ as it is the most recent version of electron that I was able to use with Vue.
 I will update this template with later versions when supported.

 ### Project Use Cases